brotkrueml/typo3-feed-generator/Documentation/Installation/Index.rst

 and the recent stable version will be installed.

-In a legacy installation, you can also install the extension from the `TYPO3 Extension Repository (TER)`_.
+In a classic installation, you can also install the extension from the `TYPO3 Extension Repository (TER)`_.

 The extension configuration offers some basic configuration which is